Critical analyses of RVE concepts in local and peridynamic micromechanics of composites: Introduction

-Wide expansion of the methods of the LM into nonlocal phenomena (see \cite{Buryachenko`2014a}, \cite{Buryachenko`2017}), \cite{Buryachenko`2022a}) was supported by a critical generalization of the LM.
-Namely, one \cite{Buryachenko`2010a} , \cite{Buryachenko`2010b}, \cite{Buryachenko`2014b}, \cite{Buryachenko`2015a} proposed the general integral equation GIE of microinhomogeneous media forming the second background of micromechanics (called also computational analytical micromechanics, CAM).
-The first background of micromechanics is based on the so-called effective field hypothesis, EFH, proposed by Faraday, Poisson, Mossotti, Clausius, Lorenz, and Maxwell (1830-1880), see for Refs. \cite{Buryachenko`2022a}).
-The critical feature of the new GIEs is the absence of a direct dependence of GIE on both the Green function and the constitutive law (either local or nonlocal) without restrictions of the local micromechanics (such as, e.g., acceptance of the EFH and ellipsoidal symmetry of microtopology) that offers opportunities for a fundamental jump in multiscale and multiphysics research with drastically improved accuracy of local field estimations (even to the point of correction of a sign, see \cite{Buryachenko`2022a}).
-The basic hypotheses of locally elastic micromechanics (in the version of the second background of micromechanics \cite{Buryachenko`2022a}) are generalized to their peridynamic counterparts in \cite{Buryachenko`2020}.
+The first background of LM is based on the so-called effective field hypothesis, EFH, proposed by Faraday, Poisson, Mossotti, Clausius, Lorenz, and Maxwell (1830-1880), see for Refs. \cite{Buryachenko`2022a}).
+Wide expansion of the methods of the LM (corresponding to classical continuum mechanics, CCM) into nonlocal phenomena (see \cite{Buryachenko`2014a}, \cite{Buryachenko`2017}), \cite{Buryachenko`2022a}) was supported by a critical generalization of the LM such as the General Integral Equation (GIE) of microinhomogeneous media.
+This approach is considered as the second background of micromechanics (sometimes referred to as computational analytical micromechanics, or CAM, see \cite{Buryachenko`2010a}, \cite{Buryachenko`2010b}, \cite{Buryachenko`2014b}, \cite{Buryachenko`2015a}).
+The GIE does not rely directly on the Green function or constitutive laws (either local or nonlocal), which were previously central to the LM approach.
+This makes the GIE more flexible and generalizable to a broader range of material behaviors providing a fundamental jump in multiscale and multiphysics research with drastically improved accuracy of local field estimations (even to the point of correction of a sign, see \cite{Buryachenko`2022a}).

+It should be mentioned the stochastic methods where the material property is modeled by a random variable, see for references \cite{Desai`2024}, \cite{Fan`et`2022a}, \cite{Fan`et`2022b}, \cite{Fan`et`2024} (see also \cite{Chen`et`2021}, \cite{Mehrmashhadi `et`2019}, \cite{Song`et`2023}, \cite{Wu`C`2023}, \cite{Wu`et`2021})).
+The probability density function (PDF) of a state variable is used to describe the statistical distribution of that variable across the material.
+Stochastic approaches often face limitations, such as not accounting for practical engineering constraints like the non-overlapping of randomly located inclusions; the mixture theory also does not account for the ratio of the horizon size (in peridynamics) to the inclusion size, which can be significant in nonlocal models \cite{Chen`et`2021}, \cite{Frank`et`2023}, \cite{Hobbs`et`2024}, \cite{Mehrmashhadi `et`2019}, \cite{Pan`et`2024}, \cite{Wu`C`2023}, \cite{Wu`et`2021}. { Another limiting case associated with ``randomly" inhomogeneous structure is the modeling of a critical stretch of each bond by the Weibull distribution function, see \cite{Song`et`2023} and \cite{Xu`et`2024} (see also \cite{Zhao`et`2024}).
+However, it doesn’t map directly onto classical methods used in local micromechanics for heterogeneous materials.